 Students selected for verification must submit documentation for the process of verification in order for official financial aid eligibility to be determined.
 When a student is selected for verification, the student will be notified as follows:

-• The U.S. Department of Education will notify the student on their Student Aid Report.
+- The U.S. Department of Education will notify the student on their FAFSA Submission Summary.

 Deadlines—The time period within which a student shall provide documents